GoogleCloudDataproc/initialization-actions/hbase/README.md

 # Apache HBase

-This script installs [Apache HBase](https://hbase.apache.org/) on dataproc clusters.
+This script installs [Apache HBase](https://hbase.apache.org/) on Dataproc clusters.
 Apache HBase is a distributed and scalable Hadoop database.

 ## Using this initialization action